Holy Roman Empire: Imperial Diet

+Imperial Aulic Chancellery

+The Imperial Aulic Chancellery (Reichshofkanzlei) was the main Aulic (Courtly) Chancellery of the Holy Roman Empire.
+It was formed in 1559, by emperor Ferdinand I, and existed until the dissolution of the Empire in 1806.
+During that period, it was headed by the Imperial Archchancellor (Reichserzkanzler), an honorary post traditionally reserved for the Archbishops of Mainz.
+In practice, it was run by the Imperial Vicechancellor (Reichsvizekanzler), who was appointed among notable statesmen and administrators in imperial service.

 Imperial courts

-The Empire also had two courts: the Reichshofrat (also known in English as the Aulic Council) at the court of the King/Emperor, and the Reichskammergericht (Imperial Chamber Court), established with the Imperial Reform of 1495 by Maximillian I. The Reichskammergericht and the Auclic Council were the two highest judicial instances in the Old Empire.
+The Empire also had two courts: the Reichshofrat (also known in English as the Aulic Council) at the court of the King/Emperor, and the Reichskammergericht (Imperial Chamber Court), established with the Imperial Reform of 1495 by Maximilian I. The Reichskammergericht and the Aulic Council were the two highest judicial instances in the Old Empire.
 The Imperial Chamber court's composition was determined by both the Holy Roman Emperor and the subject states of the Empire.
 Within this court, the Emperor appointed the chief justice, always a highborn aristocrat, several divisional chief judges, and some of the other puisne judges.

 The Aulic Council held standing over many judicial disputes of state, both in concurrence with the Imperial Chamber court and exclusively on their own.
 The provinces Imperial Chamber Court extended to breaches of the public peace, cases of arbitrary distraint or imprisonment, pleas which concerned the treasury, violations of the Emperor's decrees or the laws passed by the Imperial Diet, disputes about property between immediate tenants of the Empire or the subjects of different rulers, and finally suits against immediate tenants of the Empire, with the exception of criminal charges and matters relating to imperial fiefs, which went to the Aulic Council.
 The Aulic Council even allowed the emperors the means to depose rulers who did not live up to expectations.

 Imperial circles

-As part of the Imperial Reform, six Imperial Circles were established in 1500; four more were established in 1512.
+As part of the Imperial Reform, six Imperial circles were established in 1500; four more were established in 1512.
 These were regional groupings of most (though not all) of the various states of the Empire for the purposes of defense, imperial taxation, supervision of coining, peace-keeping functions, and public security.
 Each circle had its own parliament, known as a Kreistag ("Circle Diet"), and one or more directors, who coordinated the affairs of the circle.
 Not all imperial territories were included within the imperial circles, even after 1512; the Lands of the Bohemian Crown were excluded, as were Switzerland, the imperial fiefs in northern Italy, the lands of the Imperial Knights, and certain other small territories like the Lordship of Jever.